robertmaynard/cfarm/README.md

 you will also need to specify the option build_configuration option.

 Here is a list of optional settings for a .cdep file:
+- c_compiler : Absolute path to the c compiler
+- cpp_compiler : Absolute path to the c++ compiler
 - build_flags = list of flags for compilation, generally holds '-j<N>'
 - build_configuration = Explicitly state the build configuration type
 to use such as Debug, or Release.
 Needed when you are using multi